Is it Legal to have Flashing Lights on your Car?

 As things stand, it is still a criminal offence to refuse to stop for the police.

 While it may be possible to make minor changes to your headlights and still operate within the bounds of the law, for the most part, modifications such as colour changes and flashing/strobe lights are illegal and should not be made.

 Civilians should instead use a, ‘fixed burning white light’, additionally, non-emergency vehicles and/or vehicles not authorised by the MEC of a province may not use sirens.

 What are you Supposed to Do When you See Emergency Lights?

 Generally speaking, there are two legitimate instances in which you will encounter flashing lights and sirens.
 The first is when you are being warned of a hazard ahead.
 In this scenario, drivers should slow down and look for other road traffic signs that indicate a specific hazard.

 The other common instance occurs when emergency vehicles or police services appear behind your vehicle.
 In these situations, you must immediately give the right of way to the vehicle displaying the lights or sounding a siren.

-That said, when giving the right of way, motorists are supposed to drive, ‘with due regard to the safety of other traffic’ and should thus only move over when it is safe to do so.
+That said, when given the right of way, motorists are supposed to drive, ‘with due regard to the safety of other traffic’ and should thus only move over when it is safe to do so.

 Do I Have to Give the Right of Way to Emergency Vehicles?

-Yes you do, it is an offence to not immediately give the right of way to vehicles using the aforementioned lights or sirens.
-Additionally, it is not left to the discretion of the driver to determine whether or not the lights or sirens are coming from a legitimate police or emergency vehicle and drivers are expected to give the right of way regardless of the source.
+Yes, you do, it is an offence to not immediately give the right of way to vehicles using the aforementioned lights or sirens.
+Additionally, it is not left to the discretion of the driver to determine whether or not the lights or sirens are coming from legitimate police or emergency vehicle and drivers are expected to give the right of way regardless of the source.